 Subject: Youth Mental Health

-Institution: University of East Anglia and Future learn
+Institution: the University of East Anglia and Future learn

 Certificate Available: Yes

 Session: Course starts on February 4, 2019

 The University of East Anglia is an internationally renowned university providing top quality academic, social and cultural facilities to over 15,000 students from over 100 countries around the globe.